vaamonde/dell-linuxmint/software/20-mysql.md

 	#opções do comando mysql: -u (user), -p (password)
 	sudo mysql -u root -p

-#09_ Aplicando a segurança de acesso do MySQL Server no Linux Mint<br>
+#09_ Aplicando a segurança de acesso do usuário Root do MySQL Server no Linux Mint<br>

 	SHOW DATABASES;
 	USE mysql;